Industry Benchmark Report (IBR)

 The Industry Benchmark Report provides a comparison of an organisation’s results against similar organisations based on industry classification (ANZIC Code) and workforce size.
 It:

-• Compares results to the results of other employers in a Comparison Group
+• compares results to the results of other employers in a Comparison Group

 The Industry Benchmark Report can be used to: